-The water is transported to Water Process Centre (where the water is treated) via two parallel pipelines that start out as 750 mm and 1200 mm diameter from South Fork Dam and travel approximately 20 kilometres to the city boundary.
+The water is transported to the South Fork Water Treatment Plant via two parallel pipelines that start out as 750 mm and 1200 mm diameter from South Fork Dam and travel approximately 20 kilometres to the city boundary.
 These mains have the ability to supply peak day flows of 240 ML per day.

 The water is then distributed through approximately 30 kilometres of secondary supply systems to 9 balancing tanks located throughout the City.
 These tanks collectively contain approximately 59 ML of treated storage and act to maintain system pressures during peak hour flows.
-The City used up to 68.1 million litres per day during peak summer flows in 2015.
+The City used up to 67 million litres per day during peak summer flows in 2016.
 Peak hour flows can exceed the daily average flows by two and a-half-times and are supplied from the tanks.
-Average daily flow to the City in 2015 was 36.55 ML/day, and this annual average daily flow continues the recent year's downward trend in water consumption.
+Average daily flow to the City in 2016 was 39.25 ML/day, and this annual average daily flow rose compared to the previous year.